s4njk4n/Plugin_Multinode_Tools/README.md

 2. Update the system and install base packages.
 (Note: You need to run a sudo command of any type before doing Step 3 below or you will find that the
 Step 3 process will exit early before cloning the git repo to your local drive.
 Doesn't really matter which command you sudo.
-The simplest and most useful sudo command to run is a quick update of the OS and ensuring the base packages you will need are installed.
-You can do this by running the command shown here in Step 2):
+The simplest and most useful sudo command to run is a quick update of the OS and ensuring the base packages you will need are installed).
+You can do this by running the command shown here:

 ```
     sudo apt update -y && sudo apt upgrade -y && sudo apt install -y git ssh && sudo apt autoremove -y